awsdocs/iam-user-guide/doc_source/reference_identifiers.md

 When you create a user, a role, a group, or a policy, or when you upload a server certificate, you give it a friendly name\.
 Examples include Bob, TestApp1, Developers, ManageCredentialsPermissions, or ProdServerCert\.

 If you are using the IAM API or AWS Command Line Interface \(AWS CLI\) to create IAM resources, you can also give some resources an optional path\.
 You can use a single path, or nest multiple paths as if they were a folder structure\.
 For example, you could use the nested path `/division_abc/subdivision_xyz/product_1234/engineering/` to match your company's organizational structure\.
 You could then create a policy to allow all users in that path to access the policy simulator API\.
 To view this policy, see [IAM: Access the policy simulator API based on user path](reference_policies_examples_iam_policy-sim-path.md)\.
+For information about how a friendly name can be specified, see [the User API documentation](https://docs.aws.amazon.com/IAM/latest/APIReference/API_User.html)\.
 For additional examples of how you might use paths, see [IAM ARNs](#identifiers-arns)\.

 When you use AWS CloudFormation to create resources, you can specify a path for users, groups, and roles, and customer managed policies\.